Overhead press

 The overhead press, also known as the shoulder press, strict press or military press, is an upper-body weight training exercise in which the trainee presses a weight overhead while seated or standing.
 It is mainly used to develop the anterior deltoid muscles of the shoulder.

 The lift is set up by taking either a barbell, a pair of dumbbells or kettlebells, and holding them at shoulder level.
 The weight is then pressed overhead.
-While the exercise can be performed standing or seated, standing recruits more muscles as more balancing is required in order to support the lift.
+While the exercise can be performed standing or seated, standing requires more muscles as more balancing is required in order to support the lift.
 Other variations of the exercise include the push press, a similar movement that involves an additional dipping motion in the legs to increase momentum.
 An overhead press may also be performed unilaterally, with the lift being performed one handed; or in an alternating fashion with both hands holding a dumbbell or kettlebell, and then pressing with one arm and then the other.